mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

     localhost name as if it were a normal DNS domain name will not work as desired, for reasons 2, 3, 4, and 5 above.

 # IANA Considerations

-IANA is requested to update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference this document.
+IANA is requested to update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference the domain name reservations considerations section of this document.

+## Domain Name Reservation Considerations

+This document requests that IANA update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference the domain name reservation considerations defined in {{localhost-names}}.

+## DNSSEC

+The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}.
+This document requests that a DNSSEC insecure delegation (that is, a delegation with no DS records) be inserted into the root-zone, delegated to `blackhole-[12].iana.org`.

+This request for an insecure delegation relies on the rationale spelled out in section 4 of {{I-D.wkumari-dnsop-internal}}, which discusses the DNSSEC considerations for the `.internal` TLD.
+The same considerations apply to this document's discussion of localhost names.

 # Implementation Considerations

-## Security Decisions

-If application software wishes to make security decisions based upon the fact that localhost names resolve to loopback addresses (e.g. if it wishes to ensure that a context meets the requirements laid out in {{SECURE-CONTEXTS}}), then it SHOULD avoid relying upon name resolution APIs, instead performing the resolution itself.
-If it chooses to rely on name resolution APIs, it MUST verify that the resulting IP address is a loopback address before making a decision about its security properties.

 ## Non-DNS usage of localhost names